apache/metron/metron-interface/metron-rest/README.md

 * Java 8 installed

 ## Installation

-1. Download and Unpack RPM.
+1. Package the Application with Maven:
+    ```
+    mvn clean package
+    ```

+1. Untar the archive in the target directory.
 The directory structure will look like:
     ```
     bin
       start.sh